virenbajaj/Simple-Resume/README.md

 ## Author: Viren Bajaj

-A TeX template for a good looking simple black and white resume that satisfies style guidelines for technical resumes, with ample of whitespace.
+A TeX template for a good looking simple black and white resume that satisfies style guidelines for technical resumes, with ample whitespace.